IAndreev1/EasyFlat/README.md

 - [License](#license)
 - [Contact](#Contact)

-## Introduction
+## Introduction 🚀

 This project was developed as part of a university group assignment with the assistance of two tutors and one professor.
-Our team followed the Agile software development methodology, adhering strictly to best practices and sprints.
+Our team followed the Agile software development methodology, specifically SCRUM, adhering strictly to best practices.
 The project aims to make shared living more organized and efficient by providing a set of tools to manage everyday tasks.

 I played the role of the **Team Lead** in this project.
 My responsibilities included coordinating the team, facilitating communication, ensuring adherence to Agile practices, and overseeing the overall progress of the project.

 ## Features 🛒📊📅